Wedding Party Gifts – who to give gifts to on your wedding day

 Significant Contributors and Wedding Suppliers

-You may also want to choose a small gift for your vicar, imam, celebrant or another marriage officiant, who has taken the time to get to know you both and performs your wedding ceremony in a way that is really personal to you both.
+You may also want to choose a small gift for your vicar, imam, celebrant or another marriage officiant, who has taken the time to get to know you both and performs your wedding ceremony in a way that is personal to you both.

-You can swap these in the wedding car on the way to your reception or once you finally reach your hotel room, as a married couple – a time when it’s just the two of you.
+You can swap these in the wedding car on the way to your reception or when you finally reach your hotel room, as a married couple – a time when it’s just the two of you.

-Thank you gifts for your wedding day
+Thank you and wedding party gifts for your wedding day

 At hampers.com, you can order multiple gifts easily online, to suit a wide range of tastes and spend.